hibou107/earlybirds/README.md

 - une pénalité multiplicative de 0.95 est appliquée au rating pour chaque jour d'écart avec le timestamp maximal de input.csv
 - On ne souhaite conserver que les ratings > 0.01

+## Comments
+If we know that the input data is sorted by timestamp, the algo can be more efficient

 ## How to run
 in the projec folder